AhmedHanafy725/0-CI/README.md

 - Add a file called `zeroCI.yaml` to the home of your repository.
   ![zeroci location](/docs/Images/repo_home.png)
 - This file contains the project's prerequisites, installation script and test script:
+  - `prerequisites`:
-  - `prerequisites`: Docker image name needed to be used for running the project on.
+    - `image_name`: Docker image name needed to be used for running the project on.
+    - `shell_bin`: shell bin path to be used to run commands on container. (default: `/bin/bash`)
   - `install`: list of bash commands required to install the project.
   - `script`: list of bash commands needed to run the tests ([more details](#zeroci-script-configuration)).
+  - `bin_path`: In case that the installation script or test script will generate a binary and need this binary to be in zeroci dashboard.

   (**Note:** RUT location will be in `/opt/code/vcs_repos/<organization's name>/<repository's name>`)